Direct-A/rEFInd-minimal-dark-da/README.md

 ## Minimalistic rEFInd theme

+##Forked for my own use.
+You can use it too, but at YOUR OWN RISK!

 [rEFInd](http://www.rodsbooks.com/refind/) is a simplistic boot manager for UEFI based systems.
 This is a clean and minimal theme for it.

+I'll upload an image later of how it looks.
 ![rEFInd Minimalistic](http://i.imgur.com/3bMG6U7.png)

 ### Usage